bbauska/meta-react-basics/README.md

 Here is the output from the completed solution code:

-![The output of the completed \'Multiple components\' exercise.](./images/image043.png){width="6.020833333333333in" height="3.3621489501312336in"}
+![The output of the completed &apos;Multiple components&apos;
+exercise.](./images/image043.png){width="6.020833333333333in"
+height="3.3621489501312336in"}